 (1) A REC or Compliance Premium is a tradable instrument that represents all of the renewable attributes associated with one MWh of production from a certified renewable generator.
 A REC or Compliance Premium may trade separately from energy.
 RECs are distributed to REC generators on a quarterly basis by ERCOT.
 The number of RECs distributed to a certified generator is based on physically metered MWh production.
 RECs may be traded, transferred, and retired.

-(2) Compliance Premiums are awarded by the Program Administrator in conjunction with an SREC that is generated by a renewable energy Resource that meets the criteria of subsection (e) of P.U.C.
-Subst.
-R. 25.173, Renewable Energy Credit Program.
-For the purpose of the Solar Renewable Portfolio Standard (SRPS) requirements, one Compliance Premium is equal to one REC.
-Compliance Premiums will not be awarded after December 31, 2024.

-(3) The components of a REC and Compliance Premium are defined in the table below.
+(2) The components of a REC and Compliance Premium are defined in the table below.